 2 – Take the time to better understand tax law changes

 With this tax season being only the second year associated with the Tax Cuts and Jobs Act (TCJA), filing early allows you to take the time to fully understand tax changes made by that tax law.
 Also, recent legislation passed at the end of 2019 retroactively reinstated many popular tax provisions such as the tuition and fees deduction and deduction for mortgage insurance premiums.
 There are also changes to the kiddie tax and disaster relief provisions.

 If you don’t think you’re impacted by the changes, you are mistaken.
 In fact, every taxpayer will use a new 1040 Form, as 1040EZ and 1040A were eliminated.
 The healthcare penalty was also eliminated, however there are still reporting requirements.
 Other tax credits like the Child Tax Credit have also been modified with the new laws.
 Long story short, it may be difficult for you to look to past years’ returns as a guide for this years’ return.

 In addition, the IRS came out with new guidance on the taxation of virtual currency, which many Americans partake of trading activities.

 Procrastination leads to stress.
 Many people don’t enjoy doing taxes, so they stall any activity related to tax preparation.
 You have to gather tax documents from multiple sources, then complete IRS tax forms – which requires attention to detail and knowledge of the tax code.
 For those of us who don’t have the time or will to do this, it becomes a major stressor.

 Here’s the good news — you have access to help.
-Block Advisors now offers clients an optional Appointment Readiness consultation to review your life situation and ensure all tax documents are accounted for before your tax appointment.
-You will also have access to a tax organizer checklist so you can make sure you’ve collected all essential documents, item-by-item.
+Block Advisors now offers clients an Appointment Readiness consultation to review your life situation and ensure all tax documents are accounted for before your tax appointment.
+You will also get a 365 Tax Plan so you can make informed tax decisions year upon year.

 4 – Avoid the rush and get quick access to a tax advisor